Envirometrix/PredictiveSoilMapping/docs/Statistical_theory.md

 where $S$ stands for soil (properties and classes), $cl$ for climate,
 $o$ for organisms (including humans), $r$ is relief, $p$ is parent material or geology and $t$ is time.
-In other words, we can assume that distribution of both soil and vegetation (at least in a natural system) can be at least partially explained with environmental conditions.
+In other words, we can assume that the distribution of both soil and vegetation (at least in a natural system) can be at least partially explained by environmental conditions.
-Eq.\@ref(eq:clorpt) suggests that soil is a resultant of environmental factors, while in reality there are many feedbacks and soil influences many of the factors on the right-hand side of Eq.\@ref(eq:clorpt), such as $cl$, $o$ and $r$.
+Eq.\@ref(eq:clorpt) suggests that soil is a result of environmental factors, while in reality there are many feedbacks and soil, in turn, influences many of the factors on the right-hand side of Eq.\@ref(eq:clorpt), such as $cl$, $o$ and $r$.